Engin-Boot/pong-stage-lavandesh/Stage0/sequence-start.md

-'Play-Pause-Stop' module shows the starting-up window which loads elements from the 'UI' module, after player selects the mode out of - 'Mono' and'Duo'.
+'Play-Pause-Stop' module shows the starting-up window which loads elements from the 'UI' module, after player selects the mode out of - 'Mono' and'Duo', UI module loads the plancs and ball.

 ## Movement Initiation